mpi4py/mpi4py/docs/source/usrman/intro.rst

 development process.
 Interpreted high-level languages can be really advantageous for this kind of tasks.

-For implementing general numerical computations, MATLAB [#]_ is the dominant interpreted programming language; in the open source side, Octave and Scilab are well known, freely distributed software packages providing compatibility with MATLAB language.
-In this work, we present MPI for Python, a new package enabling general applications to exploit multiple processors using standard MPI "look and feel" in Python scripts.
+For implementing general-purpose numerical computations, MATLAB [#]_ is the dominant interpreted programming language.
+In the open source side, Octave and Scilab are well known, freely distributed software packages providing compatibility with the MATLAB language.
+In this work, we present MPI for Python, a new package enabling applications to exploit multiple processors using standard MPI "look and feel" in Python scripts.

 .. [#] MATLAB is a registered trademark of The MathWorks, Inc.